North Carolina Bank Statement Loans Made Simple.

 - Concord

-With a bank statement loan, the lender reviews the money entering an account and determines whether the income is enough to qualify for a mortgage.
+With a bank statement loan, the lender assesses the applicant’s deposits over a 12-24 month period to determine their average monthly income and financial stability.
 This is often a better way of evaluating creditworthiness for self-employed individuals who may have high amounts of income coming in, but don’t receive pay stubs or a W-2.
-It is also ideal for people who use their personal accounts to invest their business.

 Think you qualify for a loan?
 Contact us today to find out!

-Contact UsWhy Should You Consider a Bank Statement Loan in North Carolina?
+Contact UsWhy Get a Bank Statement Loan in North Carolina?

 - No traditional income documentation: Unlike conventional loans, bank statement loans don’t require W-2s or tax returns.
 Instead, lenders review income using 12 to 24 months of personal or business bank statements, which is ideal for self-employed individuals.